salilab/saliweb/doc/modules/frontend.rst

       is one of 'index', 'submit', 'queue', 'results', 'help', 'download'.
       It should simply return if access is allowed, or throw an :exc:`~saliweb::frontend.AccessDeniedError` exception if access is not
       permitted.
-By default, it simply returns, allowing all access.
+By default, it simply returns, allowing all access, for all pages except the submit page, from which certain IPs are blocked.

    .. method:: download_results_file(job, file)